emiago/diago/README.md

 - [API Docs](https://emiago.github.io/diago/docs/api_docs/)
 - [GO Docs](https://pkg.go.dev/github.com/emiago/diago)

-*If you find this project useful and you want to support/sponzor or need help, you can contact me more on* [mail](mailto:emirfreelance91@gmail.com).
+*If you find this project useful and you want to support/sponzor or need help with your projects, you can contact me more on* [mail](mailto:emirfreelance91@gmail.com).

 Follow me on [X/Twitter](https://twitter.com/emiago123) for regular updates